microsoft/TypeScript-Handbook/pages/tutorials/Vue.md

 Webpack is a tool that will bundle your code and optionally all of its dependencies into a single `.js` file.
 While you don't need to use a bundler like Webpack or Browserify, these tools will allow us to use `.vue` files which we'll cover in a bit.

+We've locked onto version 2.2.1 of the vue-template-compiler so that it operates smoothly with our fork of Vue.

-We didn't need to [add `.d.ts` files](https://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html), but if we were using packages which didn't ship declaration files, we'd need to install the appropriate `@types/` package.
+We didn't need to [add `.d.ts` files](https://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html), but if we were using a package which didn't ship declaration files, we'd need to install the appropriate `@types/` package.
 [Read more about using definition files in our documentation](https://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html).

 # Add a TypeScript configuration file